ronilaukkarinen/md-wysiwyg-editor/README.md

 * Lots of [bug fixes](docs/bugs-and-to-do.md) and minor features.
 * Add more markdown–HTML conversion engine options (e.g., [marked](https://github.com/markedjs/marked))?
-* Replace the markdown pane editor with a code editor library (for, e.g., syntax highlighting)?
+* Replace the markdown pane editor with a code editor library (for, e.g., markdown syntax highlighting)?
-* Tabs for multiple documents at once?
+* Tabs for multiple files at once?
-* Left pane for files and table of contents?
+* Left pane for folder/workspace and tab for file table of contents?
 * Other things...

 ## Related